yesennes/Sunrise/README.md

 [prefix]/alarm/[dayOfWeek]
 ```

-Sets the end time of the alarm for the day of week, with 0 being Sunday and 6 being Friday
+Sets the end time of the alarm for the day of week, with 0 being Sunday and 6 being Friday.
+Takes a string like "9:00" or "21:00"

 ```[prefix]/wake-up-length```